CelineBen/LineEmUp/README.md

-ConnectFour
+Line 'Em Up
 ===========

-This is an Android Application that I developped in a team of 3.
+Line 'Em Up is an Android Application that I developped in a team of three.
 It is based on the Connect Four game.